 - Common Name: Black-Bellied Whistling-Duck, Black-Bellied Tree-Duck, Red-Billed Tree-Duck, Tree Duck, Whistling Duck

 These are noisy ducks that have a squeaky whistle-like call with 3-5 undulating notes.
 Squealing and twittering sounds are also part of their vocabulary, and a raspier alarm call is heard when these birds feel threatened.
 In large flocks, calls can become quite overwhelming.

 These are gregarious birds that are found in small and medium-sized flocks, though larger flocks of 1,000 ducks or more have been noted.
 Black-bellied whistling-ducks perch high in trees, often over water, and can frequently be heard calling and whistling as they fly to good foraging areas.

 These ducks are monogamous and mate for life.
 The female generally selects the nesting cavity, though there is very little nesting material and the plain white eggs are laid directly on the floor of the cavity.
 Nesting cavities are generally 8-30 feet above the ground in dead trees or nesting boxes, though these ducks will occasionally nest on the ground under a heavy clump of grasses or weeds.

 While 12-16 eggs are typical for a single brood, black-bellied whistling-ducks practice egg dumping and up to 100 eggs may be found in communal nests, though few of those eggs will hatch successfully.
 Both parents share incubation duties for 25-30 days, and the precocial ducklings are able to leave the nest within 24 hours after hatching.
 Both parents guide and protect their chicks for 140-150 days.
-Because of the long care period, one brood per year is most common, though in tropical regions without strong seasonal weather patterns, these ducks may raise two broods each year.
+Because of the long care period, one brood per year is most common, though, in tropical regions without strong seasonal weather patterns, these ducks may raise two broods each year.

-These ducks are not considered threatened or endangered, and in some areas there are regulated hunting seasons that include black-bellied whistling-ducks.
+These ducks are not considered threatened or endangered, and in some areas, there are regulated hunting seasons that include black-bellied whistling-ducks.
 Large flocks of these ducks can damage agricultural fields and affect crop production, and the birds may occasionally be persecuted because of that damage.
 These birds are also susceptible to lead poisoning from discarded fishing sinkers, and fishing line tangles can be a serious threat in roosting and nesting areas.